jtsiomb/usbamigafloppy/README.md

   * `fw` - firmware for the AVR microcontroller.
   * `amigafloppy` - host program for reading/writing ADF images.

+Note: The `amigafloppy` host program is not completed yet.
+And it's not a high priority, since Rob's original .NET programs seem to work fine with wine on GNU/Linux.
+I'd like to complete it at some stage, but I can't say when that will happen.
+Contributions are of course welcome, but please coordinate with me first.
+Until then, please use `AmigaFloppyReader` or `AmigaFloppyReaderWin`.

 Hardware License
 ----------------
 Copyright (C) 2018 John Tsiombikas <nuclear@member.fsf.org>